 - helping us identify you when you contact us and for communicating with you (including for the purposes of sending required reports and other information, and responding to your requests);

 - ensuring you meet the requirements for investment into a particular product;

-- providing you with publications (including, without limitation, articles, bulletins, podcasts, greeting cards, visual or audio recordings of webinars) and/or invitations to attend and/or participate in any Coronation events (such as thought leadership events and webinars) or competitions.
+- providing you with publications (including, without limitation, articles, bulletins, podcasts, greeting cards, visual or audio recordings of webinars) and/or invitations to attend and/or participate in any Coronation events (such as thought leadership events and webinars) or competitions and surveys.
 Including, where Continuous Professional Development (“CPD”) points are attached to the aforementioned, for the purposes of issuing CPD Certificates when requested by you;

 - enabling us to trace you (or your beneficiaries’ whereabouts) when necessary;

 - helping us to detect and prevent fraud, money laundering and financial crimes.
 This includes the recording of calls for regulatory purposes and providing personal information to third parties who assist with the verification of your information or the obtaining of additional information as is needed for us to meet regulatory obligations;